PRIZES & AWARDS

 Current Prizes and Awards

-Click Read More for full prize descriptions, submission details, and past winners.
+Click Read More for full prize descriptions, submission details, past winners, or to donate to a prize or award fund.

 The Society for French Historical Studies awards the David H. Pinkney Prize to the most distinguished book in French history, published for the first time the preceding year by a citizen of the United States or Canada or by an author with a fulltime appointment at an American or Canadian college or university.